top of page

 • What percent of bycatch is there, and how is it verified?

-• Bycatch is the fish or marine life that is caught that the fisherman was not aiming to catch.
-Bycatch is a huge problem in the fishing industry and results in massive amounts of marine creatures being killed needlessly.
+• Bycatch is fish or marine life that the fisherman does not intend to catch.
+It is a huge problem in the fishing industry and results in the needless killing of thousands of marine creatures.
+Bycatch ideally should be less than one percent.

 Sea turtle caught in fishing net